alkem-io/alkemio/docs/technical-design.md

 *   Logical Design
 *   Configuration & Deployment

-In some cases this document will also provide a rationale for decisions that have been made - and of course the initial reference implementation of Cherrytwist also requires choices to be made regarding actual languages used, hosting, user management stacks etc.
+In some cases this document will also provide a rationale for decisions that have been made - and of course the initial reference implementation of Alkemio also requires choices to be made regarding actual languages used, hosting, user management stacks etc.

 # Design Principles